 The median annual wages for reinforcing iron and rebar workers in the top industries in which they work are as follows:

 The median annual wages for structural iron and steel workers in the top industries in which they work are as follows:

 The starting pay for apprentices is usually about 50 percent of what journey-level ironworkers make.
 They receive pay increases as they learn to do more.

-The majority of ironworkers work full time.
-Structural ironworkers who work at great heights do not work during wet, icy, or extremely windy conditions.
-Reinforcing ironworkers may be limited by any kind of precipitation.
+Most ironworkers work full time.
+Structural ironworkers who work at great heights do not work when conditions are wet, icy, or extremely windy.
+Reinforcing ironworkers may be limited by precipitation.

-Overall employment of ironworkers is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
+Overall employment of ironworkers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.